-Note that the suggested defaults can still be used even for organizations that want all external WebRTC traffic to traverse a proxy, simply by setting an organizational firewall policy that allows WebRTC traffic to only leave through the proxy.
-This provides a way to ensure the proxy is used for any external traffic, but avoids the performance issues associated with Mode 4 (where all media is forced through said proxy) for intra-organization traffic.
+Note that the suggested defaults can still be used even for organizations that want all external WebRTC traffic to traverse a proxy or enterprise TURN server, simply by setting an organizational firewall policy that allows WebRTC traffic to only leave through the proxy or TURN server.
+This provides a way to ensure the proxy or TURN server is used for any external traffic, but still allows direct connections (and, in the proxy case, avoids the performance issues associated with forcing media through said proxy) for intraorganization traffic.